oracle/node-oracledb/INSTALL.md

 - On Windows, install the Python 2.7 MSI and select the customization option to "Add python.exe to Path".

-Install a C++11 compatible compiler:
+Install a C compiler:

-- On Linux you need GCC 4.8 (or later) because compiling for Node.js 6 (or later) requires a C++11 compatible compiler.
-The default compiler on Oracle Linux 6 and RHEL 6 does not have the required C++11 support.
-Install [GCC 4.8 or later][5] or upgrade to Oracle Linux 7.
+- On Linux, GCC 4.4.7 (the default on Oracle Linux 6) is known to work.

 - On macOS install Xcode from the Mac App store.

-- On Windows, install a C/C++ build environment such as Microsoft Visual Studio 2015.
+- On Windows, install a C build environment such as Microsoft Visual Studio 2017.
 Compilers supported by Oracle libraries are found in [Oracle documentation][23] for each version, for example [Oracle Database Client Installation Guide for Microsoft Windows][24].
 Some users report that the npm